Dark have been my dreams of late. Seriously, very dark. I think it must be the season.

 The journey between Kaffa and China is considerable - six thousand miles and more - and allows for a considerable number of possibilities - and in fact the journey itself, just one way, could easily stretch into a year of runnings.
 As I DM it is up to me to fill those miles with something, since merely saying "Okay you leave ... and ... you arrive in China" is rather insipid.
 My personal feeling is that a road trip game requires a ROAD, and events that occur along that road that serve to make the game meaningful.
 Note I don't say 'entertaining.'
 I'm not interested in boarding the party on a Disneyland ride called "The Mysterious East."
 I want to create that sense of GRIT that I wrote about recently.
 When the party arrives in China, I want them to feel as though they've accomplished something impossible.

-Here, however, is the admittance that will make some say that I am a hypocrite, that I in fact DO plan everything in advance and that everything I've ever said about a sandbox is bullshit.
+I hear some saying right now that I am a hypocrite, that I in fact DO plan everything in advance and that everything I've ever said about a sandbox is bullshit.

 Do I know what's going to happen along that road?
 Of course I do.